Last Update: 5/2/2017

 The vulture companies are buying the defaulted mortgages from the banks.

 The banks get some cash now rather than later.
 The banks don’t have to sue anyone.
-The banks don’t get any additional bad press for going after Florida homeowners right after they’ve been in the news for filing bad paper and other robosigning bad acts.
+The banks don’t get any additional bad press for going after Florida homeowners right after they’ve been in the news for filing bad paperwork and other bad acts.
 It’s a good deal for the banks.

 Meanwhile, the vulture companies have a pretty easy procedure to follow — deficiency lawsuits are not complicated legally — and all they have to do is file a lawsuit against the homeowner and collect some cash.
 They just have to find the home owner, who has moved – probably to a rent house not too far from the mortgaged home.
 They obtain a judgment and then do all the things that debt collectors are notorious for doing — pushing for payment, including possibly trying to garnish wages.